camit001/Python-In-30-Days/Day_19_File_handling/19_File_handling.md

 ### Exercises: Level 1

 1. Write a function which count number of lines and number of words in a text.
-All the files are in the data the folder:
+All the files are in the data folder:
    1) Read obama_speech.txt file and count number of lines and words
    2) Read michelle_obama_speech.txt file and count number of lines and words
    3) Read donald_speech.txt file and count number of lines and words
-   4) Read melina_trump_speech.txt file and count number of lines and words
+   4) Read melania_trump_speech.txt file and count number of lines and words
 2. Read the countries_data.json data file in data directory, create a function that finds the ten most spoken languages

    ```py